 One big reason many choose to bring a trail survival kit is redundancy.
 The saying goes:

 And that is especially the case when you are backpacking with limited tools and resources.
 Many survival kit items packed into a backpacking survival kit are lightweight items that duplicate the functionality of other items.
 Even if you do not have any external threats on the trail, you can easily get around a lost knife or fire starter if you are properly prepared.
 We have a whole section on the concept of redundancy: Two is One and One is None | The Power of Redundancy.

 There are plenty of examples of people being unprepared on trails and paying the ultimate price for it.
 Check out this story of a lady who documented her experience when she got lost on the Appalachian Trail.
 Even without a survival kit, she survived for a good amount of time showing how resourceful she was.
 With a backpacking survival kit, she may have survived her adventure:

 Top 10 Backpacking Survival Kit Gear List

 Weight is one of the key components when deciding what to put in a backpacking survival kit.
 Since you will be lugging it around everywhere and anywhere, weight should be kept to a minimum.
 Besides weight, functionality and versatility are paramount.
 You will need gear that works and works well in the event of an emergency.
 You can pack whatever you deem necessary for the kit, but here are our top ten suggestions:

-- SOL Survival Blanket (2.6 oz) – This waterproof blanket reflects body heat back at your body.
+- Everlit Survival Blanket (2 oz) – This emergency blanket reflects body heat back at your body.
 It makes a great impromptu shelter, but be aware that it is fragile and tears easily.
 This can be used as a benefit though, since you can trim the blanket to line your clothing or for other functions.

 - 550 Paracord (1 oz – 25 ft) – There are so many uses of paracord for survival that we can’t list them all.
 Don’t leave home without it!